 Beef and chicken often come to mind when people think about protein.
 But with the world’s population growing, the need for more sources of protein like seafood increases too.

-“Fish provide an excellent source of vitamins, minerals and heart-healthy fats,” says Luc Grisez, Executive Director, Global Aquaculture Research and Development.
+“Fish provide an excellent source of protein, vitamins, minerals and heart-healthy fats,” says Luc Grisez, Executive Director, Global Aquaculture Research and Development.
 “The challenge is to prevent deadly diseases that can compromise animal well-being and threaten entire fish farms and the food supply.”

 Merck Animal Health is the world’s largest developer and marketer of medicines and vaccines that help treat and prevent diseases, especially in salmon and tilapia.